aladagemre/openai-cost-extension/README.md

 ## Disclaimer

-This extension provides an estimate based on the current OpenAI pricing based on GPT-4o.
+This extension provides an estimate based on the current OpenAI pricing.
 Always refer to the official OpenAI pricing page for the most up-to-date and accurate pricing information.